Topics Covered

 Course Instructors

-Jon Haukaas is the director of municipal service for SRF Consulting Group.
-He previously served as the director of public works for the cities of Blaine and Fridley, Superior, Colorado, and as deputy director of utilities for Fort Collins, Colorado for a total of nearly three decades of experience in municipal public works.
+Jon Haukaas is the director of public services for the City of Waconia.
+He previously served as director of municipal service for SRF Consulting Group, the director of public works for the cities of Blaine and Fridley, Superior, Colorado, and as deputy director of utilities for Fort Collins, Colorado for a total of nearly three decades of experience in municipal public works.
 He holds a bachelor of science in civil engineering from the University of Minnesota and a master of business administration from Colorado State University.
 Past teaching experience includes graduate student teaching assistant at the University of Minnesota in a master’s program and guest lecturer in the Colorado State University civil engineering department.
 He is an active member in the Minnesota Chapter of the American Public Works Association and American Water Works Association.

 Dan Ruiz started working for Brooklyn Park in 2002 as the support services and recycling division manager.
 He was known as “Dan the Recycling Man” until he was appointed public works director in 2014.
 Ruiz has a BS degree in earth science and BES in geography from St. Cloud State University and completed graduate work in geohydrology at Illinois State University.
 He is active in the Minnesota Chapter of the American Public Works Association and serves on the Environment and Sustainability Committee.
 He is also a die-hard Vikings fan, which has helped him deal effectively with disappointment every year.